OlivierBlanvillain/master-thesis/report/content.md

 A Real-Time Multiplayer Game
 ============================

 There seems to be a tradition of using Scala.js to build games.
 Indeed, at the time of writing, half of the projects listed on the official web site of the project are video games.
-What could be better than a multiplayer game to showcase the scala-js-transport library?
+What could be better than a multiplayer game to showcase the scalajs-transport library?

 ### Scala Remake of a Commodore 64 Game